njordhov/droidbox/README.md

 Review and accept the Android SDK license at http://developer.android.com/sdk/index.html

+Clone this repo from git.

 The instructions below assumes OSX.
-See the [vmfest][vmfest] README for platform-specific requirements.
+See the [vmfest README][vmfest] for platform-specific requirements.

 ## Create VM Instance